© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ty-Newydd Dyke is a scheduled monument protected by Cadw under reference MG025.
 View the official record →

-Ty-Newydd Dyke is a linear earthwork located in Wales, recorded as a scheduled ancient monument under Cadw reference SAM MG025.
+Ty-Newydd Dyke is a linear earthwork of unknown historical period located in Wales and designated as a scheduled ancient monument under Cadw reference MG025.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG025.

 Ty-Newydd Dyke dates from the unknown period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ty-Newydd Dyke is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG025.